Chetan-Goyal/DatabaseNotes/notes/Section 3 - Understanding Database Internals.md

 #### Notes
 1. When heap table is organised around a single index, then it is called clustered index like in case of mysql which has primary key and other indexes point to the primary key.
 2. Postgres only have secondary indexes and all indexes point to the row_id directly which lives in the heap.
-3. primary keys is usually a clustered index uless otherwise specified.
+3. primary keys is usually a clustered index unless otherwise specified.

 ## Row based vs Column based Database